- Essential Granada private tour

 Organised groups tours

 Lately in Granada’s culture, one place rings a bell for everyone, almost like a phoenix being reborn from its ashes.
-The Cuarto Real de Santo Domingo has hosted open doors days, been the backdrop for a period drama as part of the series Carlo, Rey-Emperador and has also seen an incredible relaunch with the exhibition by painter Juan Vida.
+The Cuarto Real de Santo Domingo has hosted open doors days, been the backdrop for a period drama as part of the series Carlo, Rey-Emperador and has also seen an incredible relaunch with the exhibition by the painter Juan Vida.
 After 25 years of refurbishments and disputes between administrations, this space recuperates part of its historic magnificence, opening its doors to Granadians and visitors alike, as a new landmark for the city’s culture and history.

 Yesterday, The Cuarto Real de Santo Domingo, now reformed and adapted with its 13th century Qubba, launched the ‘Vida en el Cuarto Real’ exhibition by Juan Vida.
 Now, any local or visitor can go inside and admire this Al-Andalus gem, open from Monday – Sunday, 10am until 8pm, including the art exhibition.